secondmind-labs/trieste/de-autoresearch/instructions.md

 to bypass Keras and implement a custom tf.function epoch loop.

 An analysis has been conducted in the past to compare execution of Deep Ensemble training on TPU vs GPU.
-The results are collected on the following in-scope files:
+The results are collected on the following in-scope files which you can use to generate and evaluate ides:

 - TPU_PERFORMANCE_SUMMARY.md
 - TPU_PERFORMANCE_ANALYSIS.md